muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 ```

 The symbolic sequence `:` is special and has either of 2 different possible
-meanings, which are indicating a **Text** literal as well as being a pair
+meanings, which are indicating a **Name** literal as well as being a pair
 separator within a bracketed pair.
 The design of MUON should preclude any
 ambiguous situations where it isn't clear which of these meanings a `:` has.